 Recently, I came across this great free online photo editor called Pixlr.
 (It even has a very fitting tagline with this blog! – Make every moment beautiful!)
 Pixlr has a similar interface to Photoshop, equipped with the tools perfect for some simple DIY free photo restoration.
-Read on and i’ll explain some of the tools to show you how to restore a photo.
+Read on and i’ll explain some of the tools to show you how to restore a photo for FREE.

 How to restore a photo using Pixlr